Top Online Clinical Psychology Doctorates: Schools, Careers & More

 Saybrook University

 Specialized study and curriculum flexibility are major features of the Online PhD in Clinical Psychology offered by Saybrook University in Pasadena, California.
 The hybrid program features didactic coursework delivered 100% online, with in-person residential orientations, residential learning experiences, clinical practicums, and internships.
-Although not required, students can complete one of seven specializations: Advanced Psychological Assessment, Applied Psychophysiology, Complex Trauma and the Healing Process, Consciousness Spirituality Integrative Health, Creativity Studies, Existential and Humanistic Psychology, and Jungian Studies.

 The curriculum culminates with the writing and defense of an academic dissertation.
 The entire program can be completed with five years of full-time study, or students can attend part time.

 The program is open to applicants with either a bachelor’s or master’s degree.
 A degree in psychology or a related discipline is preferred, but non-psychology degree holders will also be considered.
-Applicants with an MA or MS in in Psychology may be eligible to transfer in up to 15 credits towards elective requirements.
+Applicants with an MA or MS in in psychology may be eligible to transfer up to 15 credits towards elective requirements.

 Saybrook University is a private, non-profit institution accredited by the WSCUC, and its online PhD in Clinical Psychology is programmatically accredited by the APA.